Winter Weather Driving In New York State

 The Dietrich Law Firm P.C.’s team of winter weather accident lawyers in Buffalo, New York is highly experienced, aggressive, tenacious and hardworking.
 After a winter car crash in Buffalo, Rochester, Niagara Falls or elsewhere in New York State, Jed Dietrich, Esq. and his team are determined, disciplined and dedicated to obtaining the best possible results for your injuries.
-Our Best Law Firm of America will fight to obtain the best result for your car accident injury.
+Our team will fight to obtain the best result for your car accident injury.
 Insurance companies have paid Jed Dietrich, Esq. over $175,000,000.00 in verdicts and settlements to compensate his clients for their serious personal injuries, and we may be able to help you too!
 Contact us today at 716-839-3939 for your free consultation.
 We are available 24 hours per day and 7 days per week!

 The first step to bettering your chances of avoiding a winter weather accident is to learn how to drive safely.
 In addition, drivers should develop a set of safety rules for themselves to follow in case of bad driving conditions.
 We have put together a list to help prepare you for winter driving, which includes the following: